tdavislab/PhenoMapper/README.md

 ```

 ### Importing a pre-computed mapper graph
-Using the command-line API, users can compute mapper graphs offline.
+Using the command-line API, mapper graphs can be computed offline given a point cloud datset.

 The outputting mapper graph will be saved in JSON format, which can be loaded in the GUI.